 Video of the Day

-HOW TO DO IT: If you are performing this exercise with dumbbells, place a dumbbell in each hand and keep your arm and elbows straight.
+HOW TO DO IT: If you are performing this exercise with dumbbells, place a dumbbell in each hand and keep your arms and elbows straight at your sides.
 Move your shoulders up toward your ears and hold for five seconds.
 Shrug your shoulders backwards and downwards and rest for five seconds.